-Created from Indian lilac (Azadirachta indica) seeds, neem oil has earned a reputation as one of the toughest natural remedies against common plant pests available.
+Created from Indian lilac (Azadirachta indica) seeds, neem oil pesticides have earned a reputation as one of the toughest natural remedies against common plant pests available.

 Even its byproduct, neem cakes, are valued for providing a combination of nutrients and systemic insecticide.

 But when your plants become infested with aphids, it can become a battle against multiple foes, as aphid honeydew attracts ants and can result in sooty mold.

 Just how effective is neem oil in fighting a war on so many fronts?

 How To Use Neem Oil To Kill Aphids

 The good news is, neem oil can kill not only aphids but also ants and even sooty mold.